- Men are born and remain free and equal in rights. Social distinctions can be founded only on the common utility.

 - Their candidate for 2012 was Nicolas Dupont-Aignan (Deputy of the Essone department).
 He scored 2%.

 - Union pour un Mouvement Populaire (UMP, Union for a Popular Movement): Founded in 2002 by Jacques Chirac and Alain Juppé, it's actually a gathering of several right-wing parties but is basically the successor of the former Rally For Republic (RPR). note Known for its neoliberal economic views and its harsh positions on immigration and insecurity (even more so after Nicolas Sarkozy took the lead and wanted to attract far-right voters, although ostensibly so as to draw said voters away from the National Front).
 As the successor of the RPR, it's basically the Republican Party to the PS's Democratic Party.
 Currently led by both Jean-François Copé and François Fillon, since the former won the internal election with a ridiculously tight margin but the latter refused to acknowledge his defeat, both sides accusing the other of fraud.
 So they had to reach a compromise.
 The consensus among French people is that both probably did cheat, and so both are immensely unpopular.
-So the UMP electorate, disappointed with many, if not all of Hollande's policies (*cough* gay marriage *cough*), seem to consider, that's right, Nicolas Sarkozy, as The Messiah for the conservatives at the next presidential election.
+So the UMP electorate, disappointed with many, if not all of Hollande's policies (*cough* gay marriage *cough*), seem to consider, that's right, Nicolas Sarkozy, as a Messianic Archetype for the conservatives at the next presidential election.

 - Their candidate for 2012 was the outgoing president, Nicolas Sarkozy.
 He scored 27% in the first round but was beaten in the second round with 48,5%.